tnyidea/configurator/README.md

 # configurator

-A Go configurator library powered by Viper
+A simple Go configurator library

 ## Example
 Create your own struct and optionally tag the fields with default values, environment variables and